 The rational for this criterion proposal can be extracted from the different sections addressing LCV, HDV and L-category vehicles, and the same as for mobility services (see section 4.3.2).
 However, mobility services are able to provide an environmental benefit just for replacing the purchase of a vehicle, while this is not the case for post, courier and moving services.
 Hence, there is no need of simplified criteria that encourage the choice of these services over other ones, and that brings enough room at core level for more criteria, and more complexity at comprehensive level.
-This is why the criteria comprise an award criterion on zero emission capability are proposed at both core and comprehensive levels.
-It is also proposed a percentage of vehicles complying with Euro 6d-TEMP standard at comprehensive level, to incentivise the penetration of the Euro 6d stage.
+This is why the criteria comprise a percentage of vehicles complying with Euro 6d-TEMP or Euro 6d standard at comprehensive level, to incentivise the penetration of the Euro 6d stage

-10 COMMON CRITERIA FOR VEHICLE CATEGORIES
+10 COMMON CRITERIA FOR VEHICLE CATEGORIES 1, 3 and 5